Where to find us

 What's in store?

-We have a large selection of books as well as clothing and bric-a-brac.
-We also stock a very popular range of recycled rag rugs - no two are the same!
+We have a large selection of books as well as clothing and bric-a-brac and if you are looking for a DVD, we have a great selection at great prices!
 Pop in and take a look.

 All donations are welcome!